Chicago police arrested 13 people during first day of DNC; perimeter fence fortified after breach

 "Our officers did not overreact.
 We were able to clear that area up really quickly," Snelling said.

-Snelling said the security perimeter around the United Center has since been fortified to make sure there aren't any more breaches during the DNC.
-Crews were seen adding an extra layer of fencing to the security perimeter near the United Center on Tuesday morning.
+Snelling said the security perimeter around the United Center has since been fortified to prevent further breaches during the DNC.
+Crews were seen adding an extra layer of fencing to the perimeter on Tuesday morning.

 U.S. Secret Service Democratic National Convention Coordinator Jeff Burnside declined to discuss details of any other changes that have been made along the security perimeter, but confirmed that other repairs have been made to the security fence.